Ada Booth Slavic Collection

 The collection was established in 2011 thanks to a benefaction from the will of the late Ada Phyllis Booth (1921-2008), physicist and lecturer at the University of Melbourne with a lifelong interest in Slavic Studies, left-wing politics and European history.
 This generous gift has enabled the Library to build a world-leading Slavic language collection that integrates the Library's Slavic language materials acquired in the last decades, the development of an Ada Booth Rare Collection, and the large collection of Slavic language books from the estate of Ada Booth.

 The items held in the Ada Booth Slavic Collection are a broad representation of Slavic, Eastern European and Eurasian Studies.
 The collection reflects the current areas of research and teaching at the University with a particular focus on modern and contemporary literature, history, politics, international relations, social studies and arts.
 A strong focus in collection development is on Slavic Australiana, Soviet studies, migrant and diaspora literature and culture.

 The Ada Booth Slavic Collection is home to the leading academic Ukrainian collection in Australia.
 This is the fastest growing area of the collection with a very broad focus reflecting the many aspects of the country's dynamic history and rich culture from its beginnings to present day areas of study.
-The Ada Booth Librarian is collaborating closely with the Mykola Zerov Centre for Ukrainian studies at Monash University to ensure the high quality and relevance of the collection for students and researchers in Ukrainian Studies.
+Shaped by Ukrainian Studies taught at Monash, which was the only university in Australia to offer Ukrainian Studies, the collection aims to represent historical and contemporary research encompassing the wider Ukrainian Studies community.

 A significant part of the collection holds materials on history and culture of the Soviet Union and contemporary Russia.
 It contains extensive materials on communism and socialism, Avant-garde, literature and arts, Soviet cinema, and Political Studies.